nmb/template-filler/README.md

 Select template and data files and press 'Go'.
-For each row in the data file, each [MailMerge field](https://en.wikipedia.org/wiki/Mail_merge) in the template is replaced with the corresponding data point.
+For each row in the data file, each [MailMerge field](https://en.wikipedia.org/wiki/Mail_merge) in the template is replaced with the corresponding data point, and saved as a new file.

 The first row of the spreadsheet should contain headers.